amann8999/ElectronForceField/README.md

+# Electron Force Field Project

-This is a repository for Python-based programs in the Electron Force Field project.
+This repository contains Python-based programs developed as part of the Electron Force Field (EFF) project.

+- **Data/**
-The Data folder contains files used to obtain data from the Computational Chemistry Comparison and Benchmark DataBase (https://cccbdb.nist.gov/).
+  Contains files and scripts for acquiring and processing data from the Computational Chemistry Comparison and Benchmark DataBase (CCCBDB) hosted by NIST: [https://cccbdb.nist.gov/](https://cccbdb.nist.gov/).

-The NeuralNetwork folder contains a file used to pretrain a neural network to replicate the best pairwise electron force field produced by our current MATLAB code.
+- **ML-EFF/**
+  Contains files used to train and evaluate a machine-learned electron force field.
+This model is initialized using parameters derived from our existing spline-based electron force field, which is implemented in MATLAB.